Moving from Denmark to Sweden

 2.

-Are you selling your home in Denmark before moving?
+Selling your home in Denmark before moving

 3.